 Though it was destroying at the time, i know that every relationship that doesn’t work out changes you 100% for the better.

-Now that I feel i’m getting through the other side, I can finally stand testamont to knowing after heart break or heart ache, I will be okay.
+Now that I feel I’m getting through the other side, I can finally stand testament to knowing after heartbreak or heartache, I will be okay.
 If you’re going through it too and can relate to this post – you’ll be okay too.
 Promise.

 There’s a time to be strong and there’s a time to remember that you’re human.
 Pushing down feelings will only mean they come up at another time.
 It’s shit.
 The end of a relationship is really shit.
 Don’t be so hard on yourself, if you need to cry, cry.
 Then pull your shit back together and continue with your day.

 The best thing I did was let people in.
 Most of my friends know me as ‘the strong one’ and to start with I was saying ‘i’m fine i’ll get over it’ even though as i said it, my stomach would be turning and I’d be fighting back the tears.
 As soon as I was just honest about how I felt, I felt relief and it gave people the opportunity to be there for me.